-General Kehler.
+General KEHLER.
 I think there are still-as I said earlier, from my military perspective, I think that we have in the deliberate pathway we have been on with the Russians over the years in reducing the number of weapons that can potentially threaten the United States or our allies, and we've done that in a way that's maintained stability and we've done that in a way that's been verifiable, I think that has provided benefit to us from a military perspective.
-And I think that if there are additional opportunities in the future we ought to explore those.
+I think that if there are additional opportunities in the future we ought to explore those.

+future we ought to explore those.
 Senator FISCHER.
 Would you recommend going below the New START levels unilaterally?

-General Kehler.
+General KEHLER.
 I would not.
-I would not.
 I think that again the formula for success has been that we have done this with the Russians and I think that's the formula for continued success.
-And I believe that certainly Secretary Panetta was very public about that.
+I believe that certainly Secretary Panetta was very public about that.
 I've seen some correspondence from Secretary Hagel where he has agreed with that.
 The President mentioned in his State of the Union address that he wanted to work with the Russians.
 I think that's a consistent theme that we have seen across the board.

-Senator Fischer.
+Senator FISCHER.
 It's been suggested by opponents to our nuclear program that the program's on a hair trigger.
 Do you believe that there is any risk that's caused by our readiness posture right now?

-General Kehler.
+General KEHLER.
 We go to extraordinary lengths to make sure that our nuclear deterrent force is both safe and secure, and I believe that it is safe and I believe that it is secure.
 It is also under the positive control of the President of the United States.

-Senator Fischer.
+Senator FISCHER.
 Do you believe that it makes our country safer?

-General Kehler.
+General KEHLER.
 I believe that in today's global environment that having a portion of our force in a ready to use posture for the President meets our needs today.
 But we are always reviewing that to see whether that's the appropriate balance for tomorrow or the day after.
 I think that will vary as the world situation changes.

-Šenator FISCHER.
+Senator FISCHER.
 Thank you.

 General Alexander, if I could just ask you a brief question.
-The defense authorization bill said that Congress should be consulted about any changes to the UCP as it relates to Cyber Command.
-Would you commit to providing this committee, this panel, with justification for elevating to a U.S. Cyber Command?
+The defense authorization bill said that Congress should be consulted about any changes to the Unified Command Plan as it relates to CYBERCOM.
+Would you commit to providing this committee, this panel, with justification for elevating to a CYBERCOM?
+General ALEXANDER.

-General Alexander.
 Absolutely.
+I think right now the Secretary

+General ALEXANDER.
+Absolutely.
 I think right now the Secretary and others are looking at that and I know that the intent is to share everything with this committee before they take any action and make sure the committee is comfortable with any actions.
 Right now it's just in the discussion phases.
 The new Secretary has to look at it and I think that will take some time, and they will bring it back.

-Senator Fischer.
+Senator FISCHER.
 Thank you very much.